tiaradwiputri/quiz-handson-c1/quiz.md

 # your code here
 ```

-3. What can we interpret based on the output above?
+1. What can we interpret based on the output above?
-  - [ ] Probability if employee has work accident being not resign is 0.23.
+  - [ ] Probability if an employee has a work accident being not resigned is 0.23.
-  - [ ] Odds ratio employee has work accident being not resign is about 0.23 more likely than employee not has work accident.
+  - [ ] Odds ratio employee has work accident being not resigned is about 0.23 more likely than an employee not has a work accident.
-  - [ ] Odds ratio employee has work accident being not resign is about 1.44 less likely than employee not has work accident.
+  - [ ] Odds ratio employee has work accident being resigned is about 1.44 less likely than an employee not has a work accident.

 # 3.2 Model Fitting K-Nearest Neighbor Section

 ## Model Fitting Tutorial

-In k-Nearest Neighbor algorithm, we need more data pre-process before make a modeling.
-Because in k-Nearest Neigbor we must set the right **'k'** so our model can predict the target variable well.
-Using `train` and `test` dataset, drop the factor variable exept the target variable `left` then scale the numeric column and store it in `train_knn` and `test_knn`.
+In k-Nearest Neighbor algorithm, we need more data pre-process before make a modeling, because in k-Nearest Neigbor we must set the right **'k'** so our model can predict the target variable well.
+Use the `train` dataset, drop the factor variables except the target variable `left` then scale the numeric column and store it in `train_knn`.
+Use the `test` dataset and drop the factor variables except the target variable `left` then scale the numeric column using attribute center and scale from `train_knn` data and store it in`test_knn`.

 ```
 # your code here

 ```

 After we have done in additional pre-processing step, we move to build k-NN model.
-But, don't forget to find the right k first.
+But, do not forget to find the right k first.
 To get the right k, please use the `train_knn` datasets information if needed.
-If you've got decimal number, don't forget to round it for getting odd values.
+If you got decimal number, do not forget to round it for getting odd values.

 ```
 # your code here